What are the Disadvantages of Being Debt-Free?

-Believe it or not, the number of official venture capital firms in the entire world reportedly does not exceed 300.
+Believe it or not, the number of established venture capital firms in the entire world reportedly does not exceed 300.
 And only some of those firms will want to work with businesses like yours.
-Still, you should start your search for venture capital firms in the most logical place: The National Venture Capital Association.
+You should still start your search for venture capital firms in the most logical place: The National Venture Capital Association.
 This will show you how many firms specialize in your industry and which firms have distributed the most funding as of late.

 At this point, you should have an idea of what it’s like to work with angel investors and venture capitalists.
 Now that you know what each option has in common, we can deduce the advantages and disadvantages of equity financing in general.
 Let’s recap why one business would choose equity financing and why another might seek another source of funding:

 Pro: No Repayment Required